rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/54_tooling-and-debugging/542_rosbag-collection.md

     - Deep Dive
 ---

 A ROS bag is a file format in ROS for storing ROS message data.
-The rapyuta.io platform allows you to record the ROS messages (ROS topics) for ROS enabled components deployed on the cloud.
+The rapyuta.io platform allows you to record the ROS messages (ROS topics) for ROS enabled components deployed on the cloud or device (with docker runtime).

 After you deploy a package, you can view the ROS bag jobs in the **ROS Bag Jobs** tab on the deployment details page.

 If you have added a ROS bag job for a component either during package creation or deployment, You can add new ROS bag jobs for the same components in the **ROS Bag Jobs** tab after you have deployed the package.
 To add new jobs, click **Add new ROS Bag job**.
-To know more about the field description, [click here]({{< ref "/3_how-tos/35_tooling_and_debugging/355_record-rosbags-for-packages.md">}}).
+For more information, [click here](/3_how-tos/35_tooling_and_debugging/working-with-rosbags/).

 {{% notice note %}}
-If you have not added any ROS bag job for a cloud component during deployment or package creation, you cannot add a ROS bag job later in the **ROS Bag Jobs** tab.
+If you have not added any ROS bag job for a component during deployment or package creation, you cannot add a ROS bag job later in the **ROS Bag Jobs** tab.

 {{% /notice %}}